timbuendert/relationship_explanation/README.md

 # Explaining Relationships Between Academic Documents

-This repository contains the practical implementations of the graduate thesis **"Explaining Relationships Between Academic Documents Using Generative Transformer Models"** as part of the *MSc.
+This repository contains the practical implementations corresponding to the graduate thesis **"Explaining Relationships Between Academic Documents Using Generative Transformer Models"** as part of the *MSc.
 Data Science in Business and Economics* at *University of Tübingen*.
-In this work, a novel conditional context representation for the two papers is proposed which is evaluated across several state-of-the-art Transformer language models.
+In this work, amongst others, a novel conditional context representation for the two papers is proposed and evaluated across several state-of-the-art Transformer language models.
 For more details, please [contact me](mailto:tim.moritz.buendert@googlemail.com) to receive the entire thesis.

 To use the provided scripts, please create a new `Python 3` environment and execute the following command to to install all packages and dependencies.